Air pollution in Delhi did not drop by 25 % as claimed by AAP govt: Greenpeace

 Also, contrary to the claims of the AAP government that pollution has plummeted in the city, PM10 levels have augmented in 2018 as per the data at the manual air quality monitoring stations operated by pollution watchdog CPCB i.e. Central Pollution Control Board, the NGO said.
 "PM10 data at manual air quality monitoring stations operated by CPCB under National Ambient Air Quality Monitoring Programme (NAMP) on the contrary shows higher PM10 levels in 2018 compared to 2013, 2014 and 2015," it said.

-Greenpeace India and air visual report earlier in March this year declared Delhi to be the most polluted capital city in the world.
+Greenpeace India and air visual report earlier in March this year declared Delhi as the most polluted capital city in the world.
 Recently, the Delhi government and the Centre's Ministry for Environment initiated multiple discussions about improvements in air quality in Delhi with different data-sets.

 "It is noticeable that Delhi and the two states, Haryana and Punjab, saw a rise in coal consumption by 17.8 per cent from 2015-16 to 2018-19.
 "On the other hand, total petroleum product consumption increased by 3.3 per cent over the same period, both contributing to increasing emissions and complicated clean air efforts," Greenpeace said.